Standard-Unix-Notes/unix-notes/CONTRIBUTING.md

 ## DOCUMENTATION PULL REQUESTS

-Please run the aspell(1) spelling checker and the diction(1) grammar checker on any documentation changed.
+Please run the aspell(1) spelling checker and the diction(1) grammar checker on any documentation changed and taking any appropriate advice
+given:

 	$ aspell -c <filename>